-Landlords across England and Wales with problem tenants are struggling to get their properties back because of delays in evicting problem tenants caused by backlogs in the county court system.
+Landlords across England and Wales with problem tenants are struggling to get their properties back because of delays in evicting problem tenants caused by backlogs and policy changes in the County Court Bailiff system.
+Our Possessions – Transferring Up research shows the scale of the problem if you want to find our more.

-Transferring your possession order to the High Court could save you thousands of pounds and months of delay and stress.
+For landlords, transferring your possession order to the High Court could save you thousands of pounds and months of delay and stress, particularly if your rented property is in London where County Court Bailiff delays are at their worst.

-If that's you - then our illustration below shows how you could save almost £5,000* of that lost rent and get your property back six months quicker by enforcing your order of possession with a High Court Enforcement Officer.
+If that's you - then our illustration below shows how you could save around £12,000 of that lost rent and get your property back six months quicker by enforcing your order of possession with a High Court Enforcement Officer.

 Here’s the detail behind our illustration…..